opendocsg/slw-judgments-backfill/2008_SGHC_182/report.md

 James LJ’s views were endorsed by Robert Goff J who followed _Re Kitchin_ in _The Vasso_ (supra [110]).

 135    It is noteworthy that the facts in both those cases were vastly different from our case, which are much closer to the facts in _Oversea-Chinese Banking Corp Ltd v Ang Thian Soo_ at [111].
-There, the defendant was found by the judge (in _Oversea-Chinese Banking Corp Ltd v Infocommcentre Pte Ltd_ [2005] 4 SLR 30) to be the alter ego of the company Infocommcentre Pte Ltd (of which he was
+There, the defendant was found by the judge (in _Oversea-Chinese Banking Corp Ltd v Infocommcentre Pte Ltd_ <span class="citation">[2005] 4 SLR 30</span>) to be the alter ego of the company Infocommcentre Pte Ltd (of which he was

 the guarantor) and was an unreliable witness.
 Choo J followed _Re Kitchin_ and while agreeing that there was a possibility that the defendant might have defences as a guarantor that might not be available or applicable to the company, he could not ignore the connection with the case between the defendant and the company.